t-rugg/HARPI/README.md

 As development continues, this section will be updated to contain information on the mod.
 Once this mod is in a more complete state, it will be uploaded to the Steam Workshop.

+## Compatibility

+HARPI is **exclusively** an idea group mod.
+It doesn't affect the game in any other way, besides in balance changes related to idea groups and policies.
+This maximizes compatibility between HARPI and Anbennar — **HARPI should be compatible with both the polished Steam version and the in-development BitBucket version, as long as they are on the same version of EU4 as HARPI**.
+This also means that HARPI shouldn't break any mechanics or mission trees, and should be compatible with most other submods that themselves don't affect idea groups.

+However, there are a few caveats:

+* Any mission trees that reference specific ideas or idea groups are not _guaranteed_ to function in HARPI.
+I have done my best to try to make these mission trees still work, but there are some edge cases.
+For example, Deus Vult was moved from Religious Ideas to Zealous Ideas, which affects the Elikhand mission tree's pacing.
+That said, most mission trees should still function, even if the pacing was affected.
+If you become aware of anything that significantly breaks, please let me know.
+* Idea groups have a knock-on effect on overall game balance.
+I have done my best to account for this, such as by reducing the tech cost from ideas from 2% to 1%, and nerfing the Innovativeness gain from being the first to take an idea from 2 Innovativenss to 0.5 Innovativeness.
+I have also limited the presence of certain modifiers; for example, there are still only 3 Colonists available from idea groups (1 each from Exploration/Expansion/Reclamation or Subterranean), as in vanilla (1 from Exploration, 2 from Expansion).
+Still, though I tried to keep the experience as close to vanilla Anbennar as possible, there may be effects on overall game pacing and balance as a result of the changes HARPI has made.
+* The player is better at choosing idea groups and policies than the AI, and therefore any mod that gives more choices in this regard will slightly favour the player.

+If any further compatibility or stability issues are encountered, please inform me with steps to reproduce.

 ## Design Principles

 HARPI's idea groups were designed with the following principles in mind: